MonsterThews/ESP_Dashboard_Webserver_SensorPods/README.md

 ESP Now: One receiver and three sensor pods.
 Look in the folders for all the files.

-If you can, please suggest a sensor I for sonething I don't have.
+If you can, please suggest a sensor I for something I don't have.
+I'm trying to get particulate.

 As of 24 October, 2022, these all work.
 Two Pods send data to a Receiver, which displays it on TFT and publishes a webserver.
 These photos are old.